Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Pros

-Tri-band Wi-Fi 7 with two 10Gbps ports
+Tri-band Wi-Fi 7 with two 10Gbps ports and excellent performance

 AsusWRT 5.0 has lots of customizations and free-for-life high-end features (VPN, Parental Controls, Online Protection, Dual-WAN, Link Aggregation, Smart Home Master, etc.).